-Once your sales and marketing teams are regularly comparing notes, learning from each other, and incorporating the tools and insights they share in their day-to-day work, it’s time to inject a little strategy into the mix.
+Once your sales and marketing teams regularly compare notes, learn from each other, and incorporate the tools and insights they share in their day-to-day work, it’s time to inject a little strategy into the mix.
 This part is best tackled when you are goal-setting for your company, setting annual sales or revenue targets, or planning your next year’s marketing calendar.

 The idea is to build on that collaboration and trust to have both teams set and agree on the business goals that will fuel your strategic business growth, with full alignment on the best areas of focus, strategies that each team can employ in their work, and agreement on success metrics and key performance indicators (KPIs).

-There are a number of resources for annual planning, goal setting, and campaign/sales planning.
+There are several resources for annual planning, goal setting, and campaign/sales planning.
 You know your organization best, and if the conversations between sales and marketing have been going well, your teams should have a good idea of where they each help move the needle.
 But, this is where I most often see the process break down.